eblair912/embrace-docs-docsy/_docs/steps.md

 ## Step 4: Call the Purchase Endpoint
 To finalize the policy purchase, you will need to call the `purchase-stripe` endpoint, and pass in the `payment_method` ID that was returned from Stripe.

-Make sure to view the [**purchase-stripe request schema**](https://docs.embrace.dev/api-details#api=embrace-quote-api-dev-v2&operation=post-quotes-fullquote-quoteid-purchase) to ensure all required information is being sent.
+Make sure to view our [**purchase-stripe endpoint page**](https://docs.embrace.dev/api-details#api=embrace-quote-api-dev-v2&operation=post-quotes-fullquote-quoteid-purchase) to see the full endpoint and request schema.

 <!-- Nav tabs -->
 <ul class="nav nav-tabs" id="step2CodeTabs" role="tablist">